dne33/ObsidianVault/ENEL301/Law/Intellectual Property.md

-Copyright Features Required ::: Must be Literary, artistic or design (incl prototypes and working drawings) Trademarks Features Required ::: Not a common name, place name, descriptive, jargon or offensive Patent Steps to take ::: Keep it secret, search previous patents Copyright Steps to take ::: None - Happens aut
+Copyright Features Required ::: Must be Literary, artistic or design (incl prototypes and working drawings) Trademarks Features Required ::: Not a common name, place name, descriptive, jargon or offensive Patent Steps to take ::: Keep it secret, search previous patents Copyright Steps to take ::: None - Happens automatically Trademarks Steps to take ::: Check if it does not already exist as a trademark